 Heating Oil and Propane Contracts

-The price of home heating oil and propane continues to increase and homeowners are more concerned about how they are charged.
-There may be a proposal to require new contracts between heating oil and propane gas dealers and their residential customers to be written in plain language and include all terms, conditions, and charges.
+Rapid changes in the prices of home heating oil and propane, and undisclosed fees dealers charge for services such as tank installation and removal, continue to generate consumer complaints.
+There may be proposals to prohibit certain types of charges and to require contracts between fuel dealers and their residential customers to be written in plain language and include all terms, conditions, and charges.

 CRIMINAL JUSTICE AND THE COURTS

 Criminal Justice Reform

 The legislature is likely to consider further reforms to the criminal justice system.
 These may include altering penalties for repeat offenders, expanding alternative incarceration programs, altering programs to assist offenders' re-entry into the community, increasing the use of electronic monitoring for offenders in the community, and managing the prison population.